MICLab-Unicamp/LobePrior/README.md

-# Deep learning with probabilistic models for segmenting lung lobes on computed tomography images with severe abnormalities
+# LobePrior: Segmenting Lung Lobes on Computed Tomography Images in the Presence of Severe Abnormalities

 Initial project presented at the XXIX Congresso Brasileiro de Engenharia Biomédica (CBEB) 2024 (https://sbeb.org.br/cbeb2024)

+> Deep learning with probabilistic models for segmenting lung lobes on computed tomography images with severe abnormalities

 ## Abstract